GB127/SRC-statistics/README.md

 # saves
 This category of data will show statistics regarding the improvements of your PBs.
 For this category, all runs that have only one attempt are omitted.
 A table will be listed, and then you will be asked to select an entry of the table or all of them.

+**Note : Currently, you can also select entries that has no saves.
+I did not get around to fix that yet.
+I deemed it minor enough to leave it as is.
+I do plan to fix it eventually.**

 > [0 - 19, all]

 Selecting a single entry will make a plot of the progression of the PBs.